 Do you want to know if your landing page converts visitors into customers or subscribers on your website?
-To do that, you need to track landing page conversions with Google Analytics.
+To do that, you need to track landing page conversion rate with Google Analytics.

 Setting up landing page tracking will help you determine what changes need to be made to your landing pages to help them perform better in search and convert more of your visitors.